lorikrell/gamerchic/docs/intro.md

 Watch for these notes for tips and tricks!

 :::gamerchic
 Specific information on Gamerchic run campaigns, which can span a ton of different settings.
+Who is Gamerchic?
+ME!
+Sonceri.
 :::

 :::homebrew